matthew-tfs/mjcb.io/content/blog/00062-apple-antitrust-lawsuit-march-2024.md

 * Windows Phone was an excellent platform that was marketed towards consumers, but there was never any widespread app support from major companies.
 * Amazon Fire Phone was too expensive, and it had too many concessions to make it successful.
 It was based on Android, but lacked app support that you would expect from Android phones.

-I would get into other companies failures in the market such as LG or HTC and the issues that they had in the market, but those are both complicated cases and worthy of a separate post on what exactly went wrong.
+I would get into other failures in the market such as LG or HTC and the issues that they had, but those are both complicated cases and worthy of a separate post on what exactly went wrong.

 ## Future ##